CQC Compliance3 May 2026· 10 min read

 • Equality, diversity and inclusion policy

 For CQC, governance is not just paperwork.
 It is how you know the service is safe.
 Your policies should explain what you check, how often you check it, who is responsible and what happens when problems are found.
+The duty of candour policy in particular is often weakly written — it must specify who is responsible for triggering the duty, what counts as a notifiable safety incident, the timescales for verbal and written notification, and how the apology and follow-up are documented.

 Clinical and Specialist Policies